 It is interesting to note that Gibraltar brews with a similar volume of milk and espresso.

 A Gibraltar coffee has two shots of espresso and one ounce of steamed milk.
 It can also be made with two ounces of steamed milk.
 It serves in a Tumbler (a Gibraltar glass).
-However, Cortadito is brewed with the same ratio of milk and coffee.

 In contrast to Cortadito, the Gibraltar coffee drink can be more intense because it uses less milk.